Azure/FTALive-Sessions/content/ai/responsible-ai/en/responsible-ai-for-llms.md

 <img src='./docs/images/Llama2-13b_gif.gif' width=900>

+This is important to highlight as some models may be more appropriate for your use case than others.
+For example, if you’re building a chatbot for a customer service application, you may want to use a model that has been fine-tuned for customer service conversations.
+Or, if you’re building a chatbot for a healthcare application, you may want to use a model that has been fine-tuned for healthcare conversations.
+You can also fine-tune models using your own training data to improve model performance for your use case.

+Futhermore, whilst there are certain capabilities that LLMs work well, including Generation, Completion, Transformation, Summarization, Conversation (Chat), Question Answering, Classification, we also know that there are certain capabilities that LLMs do not work well, including arithmetic.

 <br></br>
 # Safety System
 For most applications, it’s not enough to rely on the safety fine-tuning built into the model itself.
 LLMs can make mistakes and are susceptible to attacks like jailbreaks.
 In many applications at Microsoft, we use an additional AI-based safety system, [Azure AI Content Safety](https://azure.microsoft.com/en-us/products/cognitive-services/ai-content-safety), to provide an independent layer of protection.